 Justin Owen, 26-year-old sprint car driver, dies in crash at Lawrenceburg Speedway

-Justin Owen, a veteran sprint car racer from Ohio, died Saturday from injuries he sustained in a massive crash during USAC's AMSOIL Sprint Car National Championship event at Lawrenceburg Speedway in Lawrenceburg, Ind.
+Justin Owen, a veteran sprint car racer from Ohio, died Saturday from injuries he sustained in a massive crash during USAC's AMSOIL Sprint Car National Championship event at Lawrenceburg Speedway in Lawrenceburg, Indiana.

 He was 26.